hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 ### Importing wallet to MetaMask

-If you have backed up your identity file, you can convert it to a `.json` file and import it as an account to your MetaMask to access your funds.
+If you have [backed up your identity file,](using-hopr-admin#backing-up-your-identity-file) you can convert it to a `.json` file and import it as an account to your MetaMask to access your funds.

 **Note:** If you are using macOS or Windows, then you should make sure you can see hidden files.
 Otherwise, the identity file will not be visible to you.

 #### For Avado/Dappnode

-If you have [downloaded the db folder,](using-hopr-admin#backing-up-your-identity-file), follow these steps to import your wallet into MetaMask:

 (**1**) Locate the `.hopr-identity` file inside the db folder